olcaysah/olcaysah.github.io/_pages/updates.md

 ## 2013
 ### __January__

-* I started my PhD at Modeling Simulation and Visualization Department in Old Dominion University
+* I started my PhD at Computational Modeling and Simulation Engineering in Old Dominion University

 ## 2012
 ### __December__

-* I have completed my Master of Science in Modeling Simulation and Visualization Department in Old Dominion University
+* I have completed my Master of Science in Computational Modeling and Simulation Engineering in Old Dominion University

 ## 2011
 ### __February__